Renters' Rights to Water Damage in Chicago, IL

-Before entering into an agreement with a potential landlord, it’s important for you to understand your rights as a tenant and what you can expect in an unexpected situation.
+Before entering into an agreement with a potential landlord, it’s important for you to understand your rights as a tenant and what you can expect in an unexpected situation like a flood or frozen pipe.
 Some landlords may refuse to make any repairs or take longer than necessary to fix the problem, causing additional damages.
-If you’re caught in soggy situation, how can you determine who is responsible for the water damage in your home?
+If you’re caught in a soggy situation, how can you determine who is responsible for the water damage in your home?

 As a tenant, it's essential that you fully understand your lease before signing.
 If you have any misunderstandings about the language in your lease, ask your landlord to clarify points.
 In some cases, your landlord may have property insurance that will cover any water damage or other issues that arise in your apartment.

 Part of signing your lease does ensure you live in a habitable place — if you experience water damage, you do have the right to cancel your lease if the damage is extensive enough.
 However, if you didn’t understand your lease at signing, the documentation may state that the landlord can evict you if any partial or total water damage occurs in your rental unit.